AhmedOsman101/CybersecurityProject/docs/LCG.md

 - `export const LCG = LcgGenerator(MODULUS, MULTIPLIER, INCREMENT, INITIAL_SEED);`
   **Generator instance**
-  - Preconfigured LCG using the module’s constants.
+  - Preconfigured LCG using the module's constants.
   - Can be passed into `getLcg` to produce pseudorandom outputs.

 ---